dovecot/documentation/source/admin_manual/post_login_scripting.rst

-It's not currently possible to run post-login scripts in :ref:`authentication-proxies`, because they're not actually logging in to the local Dovecot.
+It's not currently possible to run post-login scripts in :ref:`authentication-proxies`, because they're not actually logging into the local Dovecot.
 An alternative method could be implemented some day, maybe as a plugin.

 Running environment